Rejoy01/Harmony_Homes/README.md

-Harmony Homes: Your Ultimate Property Hub
+#Harmony Homes: Your Ultimate Property Hub
 Welcome to Harmony Homes, your go-to platform for exploring and discovering properties seamlessly.
 This project aims to provide users with a user-friendly experience to explore available properties, book visits, and interact with property details effortlessly.

-Table of Contents
+#Table of Contents
-Objective
+-Objective
-Key Features
+-Key Features
-Technologies Used
+-Technologies Used
-Getting Started
+-Getting Started
-Installation
+-Installation
-Usage
+-Usage
-Contributing
+-Contributing
-License
+-License
-Objective
+-Objective
 The primary objective of this project is to create a user-friendly marketing website for properties, offering a seamless experience for users to explore available properties, book visits, and interact with property details.

 Key Features